AlirezaVahdani/Wp-Dashboard-Speed/README.md

 # Wp-Dashboard-Speed
-This plugin makes wordpress faster while working in WP-Dashboard ;) just Test it
+This lightweight plugin makes wordpress faster while working in WP-Dashboard ;) just Test it

 I have used some function that can block external requests that makes wordpress slower